AlmirJNR/aspnetcore-series-backend/README.md

 ### PgAdmin
-Is a web Open Source administration and development platform for PostgreSQL and it is included with the docker compose file, if you want to see the database with it, just uncomment lines 33-41, build it and access [http://localhost:8080](http://localhost:8080)
+Is a web Open Source administration and development platform for PostgreSQL and it is included with the docker compose file, if you want to see the database with it, just build it and access [http://localhost:8080](http://localhost:8080)